elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

 ## Summary

-We managed to accomplish _a lot_ in this chapter.
+We managed to accomplish a lot in this chapter.
 We created a space for our first game, set up an initial SVG game world, added a character, and added an item.
 But keep in mind that we've been hard-coding a lot of values in our quest to get something up and running.
-In the next chapter, we'll be taking a look at Elm subscriptions as a way to handle keyboard input and adding interaction to our game.
+In the next chapter, we'll be taking a look at Elm subscriptions as a way to handle keyboard input and add interaction to our game.